lobisquit/dystoNet/README.md

 # dystoNet
-Course project for Wireless Communication.
+Course project of Wireless Communication.

 ## Aim
 Project aim is to assess performance of linear network coding,